reactjs/react.dev/content/docs/optimizing-performance.md

 <center><img src="../images/blog/devtools-highlight-updates.png" style="max-width:100%; margin-top:10px;" alt="How to enable highlight updates" /></center>

-Interact with your page and you should see colored borders momentarily appear around any elements that have redrawn.
+Interact with your page and you should see colored borders momentarily appear around any components that have re-rendered.
+This lets you spot re-renders that were not necessary.
+You can learn more about this React DevTools feature from this [blog post](https://blog.logrocket.com/make-react-fast-again-part-3-highlighting-component-updates-6119e45e6833) from [Ben Edelstein](https://blog.logrocket.com/@edelstein).

-You should expect to correctly see redraws on components that are updating in the DOM, but you shouldn't see them around components that are not updating.
-So if you see flashing colors around components that should not be updating then you know you have a needless `render()`.

-Below is an example of an app setup specifically to demonstrate a poorly optimized redraw.
-Even though only the text input changes, the components outside it are being re-rendered.
+Consider this example:

+<center><img src="../images/blog/highlight-updates-example.gif" style="max-width:100%; margin-top:20px;" alt="React DevTools Highlight Updates example" /></center>

+Note that when we're entering a second todo, the first todo also flashes on the screen on every keystroke.
+This means it is being re-rendered by React together with the input.
+This is sometimes called a "wasted" render.
+We know it is unnecessary because the first todo content has not changed, but React doesn't know this.

 Even though React only updates the changed DOM nodes, re-rendering still takes some time.
-In many cases it's not a problem, but if the slowdown is noticeable, we can fix it by avoiding reconciliation.
-More info can be found in this [blog post](https://blog.logrocket.com/make-react-fast-again-part-3-highlighting-component-updates-6119e45e6833) from [Ben Edelstein](https://blog.logrocket.com/@edelstein).

-<center><img src="../images/blog/highlight-updates-example.gif" style="max-width:100%; margin-top:20px;" alt="React DevTools Highlight Updates example" /></center>

-In some cases, your component can speed all of this up by overriding the lifecycle function `shouldComponentUpdate`, which is triggered before the re-rendering process starts.
+In many cases it's not a problem, but if the slowdown is noticeable, you can speed all of this up by overriding the lifecycle function `shouldComponentUpdate`, which is triggered before the re-rendering process starts.
 The default implementation of this function returns `true`, leaving React to perform the update:

 ```javascript
 shouldComponentUpdate(nextProps, nextState) {